This information is for students who will be applying to extend their Tier 4 visa.

 3. Prepare your supporting documents

 You must show a maintenance of £1015 per month of your course up to a maximum of nine months (e.g if your course lasts two months, you need to show £1015 x 2 or if your course lasts nine months or more or you will have to show a maximum £9135).
+You also need to show any unpaid tuition fees for your course.

 Note that UKVI look at the date of the latest banking transaction to determine that the bank statement is no older than one month old rather than the date that the statement is printed.